Kitchen Design Five Layouts & The Triangle

 G shape A U shape with a fourth line of cabinets trying to complete a circle or square.

-Each shape has its plus and minuses, and some are simply better and more efficient than others.
+Each kitchen design layout has its plus and minuses, and some are simply better and more efficient than others.
 If the space is large enough there can be an island added to any of these configurations.
-Islands do not have to be rectangular or square; they can be any shape that gets the job done and please the owner.
+Kitchen islands do not have to be rectangular or square; they can be any shape that gets the job done and please the owner.
 Of course an island is an island, by definition you can walk all the way around it.
-Peninsulas can be confused by home owners as island because a peninsula by definition does not have a wall behind it however it’s physically connect to the rest of the cabinetry and an island is not.
+Peninsulas can be confused by home owners as island because a peninsula by definition is physically connect to the rest of the cabinetry and an island is not.

-Understand the five basic kitchen layouts and which one you have in your house.
-You and your designer, taking into consideration many things such as space and budget, may decide to work within the space at hand or expand the space by knocking down non load bearing walls, replacing load bearing walls with exposed or hidden headers to open the space.
-Maybe the space envisioned will require a kitchen bump-out or even an addition.
-The larger space may allow you to change to a completely different layout or add an island to the existing layout.
-Of course sometimes all that is really necessary is to replace the cabinetry and countertop exactly as the kitchen was originally configured.
+Understand the five basic kitchen design layouts and which one you have in your house.
+You and your kitchen designer, taking into consideration many things such as space and budget, may decide to work within the space at hand or expand the space by knocking down non load bearing walls, replacing load bearing walls with exposed or hidden headers to open the space.
+Maybe the space envisioned will require a cantilevered kitchen bump-out addition or footer addition.
+The larger space may allow you to change to a completely different layout or add a kitchen island to the existing layout.
+Of course sometimes all that is really necessary is to replace the cabinetry and counter top exactly as the kitchen was originally configured.